 What is a Whole of Life insurance plan?
-Unlike most life insurance contracts, these types of policy will always pay out when the insured person dies.
-The plans differ from most other forms of life insurance as the cover does not end at a given date (the end of a ‘term’) and therefore the plan guarantees to pay a pre-determined some at some point in the future – hence the name relating to the provision of cover for the whole of the policyholder’s life.
+These types of life insurance policies will always pay out whenever the insured person dies.
+The plans differ from most other forms of life insurance as the cover does not end at a given date.
+Therefore, the plan guarantees to pay a pre-determined benefit at some at some point in the future.
+This explains the name relating to the provision of cover for the whole of the policyholder’s life.

-They guarantee to pay out the specified benefit regardless of when the insured person dies, as long as premiums have been paid and the plan is still in force.
-The premiums for the plan are usually fixed for a certain period, typically 10 years, but may then rise as the insured person gets older.
-Thereafter frequent reviews of the cover and cost will take place.
-The insurer will also price the plan according to the new age of the policyholder, their own claims experiences, and the running costs of the plans.
-If a rise in premiums at a review are requested, an alternative to paying more might be to reduce the level of cover.
+The premiums for the plan are usually fixed for a certain period, typically 10 years .
+Thereafter, frequent reviews of the level of cover and cost will take place.
+The insurer may revise the premiums according to the revised age of the policyholder, their own claims experiences, and the running costs of the plans.
+However, changes in health are not considered.
+If a rise in premiums at a review is requested, an alternative to paying more might be to reduce the level of cover.